Graph-Learning-Benchmarks/gli/datasets/actor/README.md

 ```

 ## Preprocessing
-The data files and task config file in GLI format are transformed from the [torch_geometric.datasets](https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html).
+The data files and task config file in GLB format are transformed from the [torch_geometric.datasets](https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html).
 Check `actor.ipynb` for the preprocessing.

 ### Requirements